 You can also set spending limits with the help of an accountability partner.
 Let’s say you want to be more mindful about making online purchases.
 Any time you want to online shop, tell your accountability partner first.
 This could help you slow down and think about that purchase first instead of haphazardly clicking the “order now” button.

-Financial order at home makes it a lot easier to pay off student loan debt.
+Financial order at home is crucial to learning how to manage student loan debt (and pay it off).
 You could stay on the traditional 10-year repayment plan if you have federal student loans, but there are other ways to pay off student loan debt.

 Roll up your sleeves and tackle your student loan debt on your own.
-Start with the debt avalanche or debt snowball method.
-The debt avalanche method helps you organize your debt by paying off the loan with the highest interest rate first.
+Start with the debt avalanche or snowball method.

-You will make minimum payments on everything except for the loan with the highest interest rate.
-Any extra income needs to be thrown towards that debt until it is paid off.
+Using the debt avalanche method, you make minimum payments on everything except the loan with the highest interest rate.
+Any extra income needs to be put toward that debt until it is paid off.
 Then you can move on to the next highest interest rate loan and so on until you reach a zero balance.

-The debt snowball method can also work for student loan debt.
-Start by making minimum payments on all loans except for the one with the lowest balance.
-The idea here is that you can pay off the smallest balance a lot quicker which can motivate you to pay the next smallest debt.
+The debt snowball method can also help you manage student loan debt.
+Start by making minimum payments on all loans except for the one with the lowest balance, with the goal of paying off the smallest balance as quickly as possible.
+This can motivate you to pay the next smallest debt and give you momentum.

 Student loan refinancing gives you a brand new loan with a new interest rate and a new term.
-If you choose to refinance, look for fixed or variable rate loans.
-Fixed rates are generally preferred as the interest rate does not change over the loan’s terms.
-Variable rates can fluctuate, meaning the interest rate can go up or down during the life of the loan.
+Loans with fixed rates are generally preferred as the interest rate does not change over the loan’s terms.
+Loans with variable rates can fluctuate, meaning the interest rate can go up or down during the life of the loan.

 In most cases, you can refinance both federal and private student loans.
 When you refinance federal student loans, you could lose special benefits like public service forgiveness or economic hardship programs.